jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 Let's focus on the database design and how user location is stored in detail for this service.
 ![location-service-diagram](images/location-service-diagram.png)

 We can use a NoSQL database to facilitate the heavy write load we have on location updates.
-We prioritize availability over consistency as user location data often changes and becomes stale as new updates arrive.
+We prioritize availability along with partition tolerance over consistency as user location data often changes and becomes stale as new updates arrive.

-We'll choose Cassandra as our database choice as it nicely fits all our requirements.
+We'll choose Cassandra as our database choice as it nicely fits all our requirements since it can handle our scale with strong availability guarantee.

 Example row we're going to store:
 ![user-location-row-example](images/user-location-row-example.png)
  * `user_id` is the partition key in order to quickly access all location updates for a particular user
  * `timestamp` is the clustering key in order to store the data sorted by the time a location update is received

+Kafka is a low latency, high throughput data streaming platform designed for real time data feeds.

-We also leverage Kafka to stream location updates to various other service which need the location updates for various purposes:
+We also leverage Kafka (message queue) to stream location updates to various other service which need the location updates for various purposes:
 ![location-update-streaming](images/location-update-streaming.png)

 ### Rendering map